 $ 80.99$ 73.49

 1. Add Ice

 To get a cool temperature, you'll need a lot of ice to fill your bucket.
-The metal material is an excellent thermal conductor, which helps the cooling process go faster.
+The metal material is an excellent thermal conductor, which helps the cooling process transfers faster to the wine.

 2. Add Water